Sixty minutes ago I was wearing bunny slippers and watching Mexican soap operas with my robe open.

 The first gently corrects any false notions that my job involves curing cancer; the second keeps me from throwing up in a road case when I can’t get myself to believe I came up with such a bullcrap first method.

 It works too.
 That gig at the Houston Rodeo?
-We were a last minute replacement for a headliner that canceled.
+We were a last-minute replacement for a headliner that canceled.
 When we got there, the plan consisted of this: Start playing, we’ll line check during the show.

-The desk was the new Midas XL8, which, I must admit, is pretty nifty… but just like it’s analog brethren, unless you put a mix on it… it’s still factory fresh.
+The desk was the (then) new Midas XL8, which, I must admit, is pretty nifty… but just like it’s analog brethren, unless you put a mix on it… it’s still factory fresh.

 And that’s how we began the show… live and factory fresh.
-Just before we hit, the monitor guy, whom I’ve know for 15 years, deliberately held the Clear-Com beacon over his head and yanked the cable out.
+Just before we hit, the monitor guy, whom I’ve known for 15 years, deliberately held the Clear-Com beacon over his head and yanked the cable out.
 As his sled was dragged by a tractor out to the stage, he looked me dead in the eye and mouthed the words “every man for himself.”

 I hummed 60 bars of “AG” to myself while I watched him fade to the other side of the stadium.